h6465617468/SilverCipher/README.md

 ## ❯ End Note
 This project is a student project.
 It's very safe, but don't expect flexibility.
 The producer produced this project when he was just starting high school.
 There is a big difference with the current knowledge of the producer.
-This encryption algorithm is run on PHP only.